-- Where the family were unable to submit their online application to Walsall Council on time because they moved into the Borough of Walsall after the Closing Date; - The family were unable to comply with the admission timetable because of exceptional circumstances which prevented them from submitting their online application;
+Where the family were unable to submit their online application to Walsall Council on time because they moved into the Borough of Walsall after the Closing Date;

-• When a single parent has been ill for some time.
+- The family were unable to comply with the admission timetable because of exceptional circumstances which prevented them from submitting their online application; - When a single parent has been ill for some time.

-In these cases, the circumstances must be given in writing at the time of application they will be subject to verification by the Director of Children's Services.
+In these cases, the circumstances must be given in writing at the time of application they will be subject to verification by Walsall School Admissions and Appeals Team.

-This applies to applications for secondary schools received between 1 November 2020 and 29 November 2020.
-For primary schools, this applies to applications received between 16 January 2021 and 13 February 2021.
+This applies to applications for secondary schools received between 1 November 2021 and 29 November 2021.
+For primary schools, this applies to applications received between 16 January 2022 and 13 February 2022.